salehhamed773/airbnb-clone-project/README.md

 🔹 RESTful API (within Django)
 A method of communication between the frontend and backend using HTTP requests for accessing or modifying data resources.

+🗄️ Database Design
+The database is designed to represent the core functionality of an AirBnB-like platform, with a focus on users, property listings, bookings, and payments.

+🔹 1.
+Users
+Field	Description
+id	Primary key, unique identifier for each user name	Full name of the user email	Unique email address password_hash	Encrypted password user_type	Either guest or host

+📌 Relationship: A user can list multiple properties (if host), and can make multiple bookings (if guest).

+🔹 2.
+Properties
+Field	Description
+id	Primary key
+title	Name or headline of the listing description	Detailed description of the property location	Address or city price_per_night	Cost to stay per night host_id	Foreign key referencing the Users table

+📌 Relationship: A property is owned by one host (User), and can have many bookings and reviews.

+🔹 3.
+Bookings
+Field	Description
+id	Primary key
+user_id	Foreign key referencing Users (guest) property_id	Foreign key referencing Properties start_date	Start of the reservation end_date	End of the reservation

+📌 Relationship: A booking belongs to one user and one property.

+🔹 4.
+Reviews
+Field	Description
+id	Primary key
+user_id	Foreign key referencing Users property_id	Foreign key referencing Properties rating	Numeric rating (e.g. 1 to 5) comment	Textual feedback

+📌 Relationship: A user can leave multiple reviews, each review belongs to a property.

+🔹 5.
+Payments
+Field	Description
+id	Primary key
+booking_id	Foreign key referencing Bookings amount	Total amount paid payment_method	Credit Card, PayPal, etc. payment_status	Pending, Completed, Failed